Ale-Deto04/SDN-Based_Honeypot/README.md

 ### The Lab

-Open your browser and navigate to the `controller` dashboard by digiting the url `http://localhost:8080/dahsboard`.
-The web app for the controller shoudl appear.
-You can navigate through the three sections:
+Open your browser and navigate to the `controller` dashboard by typing the URL `http://localhost:8080/dahsboard`.
+The web app for the controller should appear.
+From here, you can navigate through the three sections:

-1. Home: contains the server and honeypot status
+1. **Home**: displays the status of the server and the honeypot
-2. Console: propose the controller terminal
+2. **Console**: provides access to the controller terminal
-3. Devices: show the devices connected to the switch
+3. **Devices**: shows the devices currently connected to the switch

-You may notice that it's quite empty, that's beacause the SDN controller is not running.
-Go to the Home page and click on the green `Launch Controller` button.
+At first, the dashboard may appear mostly empty.
+This is because the SDN controller is not running yet.
+Go to the **Home** page and click the green **Launch Controller** button.

-Console and devices should start to populate and status should go on "on".
-Wait until the VMs are properly started.
+Once the controller starts, the **Console** and **Devices** sections will begin to populate, and the status will switch to **ON**.
+Wait until all virtual machines are fully initialized before proceeding; this process may take a few seconds.

 ---